Pāhala, Hawaii: History

-Many who lived and worked in Pahala moved on to other jobs around the island.
+Many who lived and worked in Pāhala moved on to other jobs around the island.
 Some took jobs in the hotel industry.
 Some commute up to five hours a day to and from jobs at resorts along the Kohala coast.
 Some moved to Maui and Kauaʻi and worked at sugarcane plantations there.
 Others moved to the mainland to try a fresh start.
-Many old timers that have generations of family ties to Pahala had passed on.
+Many old timers that have generations of family ties to Pāhala had passed on.
 Many in the younger generation have chosen not to return.

-Still, there are those that have found their roots and figured out a way to remain in Pahala.
-In fact, unlike many other places where the larger plantation homes were purchased by outsiders coming to live in Hawaiʻi, the manager homes in Pahala were mostly purchased by local people who have stepped up to the new economy and have such jobs as doctor, bakery manager, fisherman, policeman, painting contractor and other jobs important to the community.
-Some new people have also moved in, restored the historic homes and established their roots, and now call Pahala home.
+Still, there are those that have found their roots and figured out a way to remain in Pāhala.
+In fact, unlike many other places where the larger plantation homes were purchased by outsiders coming to live in Hawaiʻi, the manager homes in Pāhala were mostly purchased by local people who have stepped up to the new economy and have such jobs as doctor, bakery manager, fisherman, policeman, painting contractor and other jobs important to the community.
+Some new people have also moved in, restored the historic homes and established their roots, and now call Pāhala home.

-There has also been a movement to preserve the shoreline near Pahala, called the Kaʻū Coast, which is the longest uninhabited coast in Hawaiʻi.
+There has also been a movement to preserve the shoreline near Pāhala, called the Kaʻū Coast, which is the longest uninhabited coast in Hawaiʻi.
 Its 80 mi now include 235 acre of oceanfront park, for which the community raised more than $4 million to purchase and set aside forever.
 Another 750 acre along the coast called Kawa is likely to be preserved.
-Inland, more than 115000 acre have been added to Hawaiʻi Volcanoes National Park, which now circles Pahala in the mountains above the village.
+Inland, more than 115000 acre have been added to Hawaiʻi Volcanoes National Park, which now circles Pāhala in the mountains above the village.